ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 #### 2.4.4 Rounding
-- IEEE gives 4 rounding modes.
+IEEE gives 4 rounding modes.
 Default is to find the closest match.
 While the other three can be used to find upper and lower bounds.

-	- Round-to-even (default): i.e. round to nearest integer where the least significant digit is even.
+1. Round-to-even (default): i.e. round to nearest integer where the least significant digit is even.
 It "prefers" even.
         - We can do this for binary fractions too: just consider the least significant bit 0 to be even and 1 to be odd.
-	- Round-toward-zero: positive numbers down, negative numbers up. "towards zero".
+2. Round-toward-zero: positive numbers down, negative numbers up. "towards zero".
-	- Round-down
+3. Round-down
-	- Round-up
+4. Round-up

 #### 2.4.5 Floating-point operations
-- Floating point ops are commutative (order doesn't matter) but not commutative (parentheses do matter).
+Floating point ops are commutative (order doesn't matter) but not associative (parentheses do matter).
 This is because an operation loses precision, so the result of applying it to one parenthetical group is not the same as one of the operands with another.

-- This means generally compilers are very conservative when optimizing floats.
+This means generally compilers are very conservative when optimizing floats.

 ### 2.5 Summary
-- Computers encode information as bits, generally organized as sequences of bytes.
-- Different encodings are used for representing integers, real numbers, and character strings.
-- Different computers = different conventions of encodings.
+Computers encode information as bits, generally organized as sequences of bytes.
+Different encodings are used for representing integers, real numbers, and character strings.
+Different computers = different conventions of encodings.

-- Most machines encode signed numbers using two's complement and floating point using IEEE Standard 754.
+Most machines encode signed numbers using two's complement and floating point using IEEE Standard 754.

-- Finite length of encodings means arithmetic in a computer is quite different to real arithmetic.
+Finite length of encodings means arithmetic in a computer is quite different to real arithmetic.
 - This can cause numbers to overflow
 - It can cause floats to collapse to zero when they are super close.
-	- This leads to oddities like x*x resulting in a negative number due to overflow.
+- This leads to oddities like `x*x` resulting in a negative number due to overflow.

-- Unsigned and two's complement satisfy many of the characteristics of real integer arithmetic, like associativity, commutativity, and distributivity.
+Unsigned and two's complement satisfy many of the characteristics of real integer arithmetic, like associativity, commutativity, and distributivity.
 That allows compilers to do many optimizations like the power of 2 trick.

-- Basically there are lots of bit-level operations that due to their relations to arithmetic operations can be exploited to get performance.
+**Basically there are lots of bit-level operations that due to their relations to arithmetic operations can be exploited to get performance.**

 ## Chapter 3 Machine-Level Representation of Programs